Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 <!-- block -->

-The signifier femme, mostly as an acoustic footprint.
+The signifier *femme*, mostly as an acoustic footprint.
 Is the signifier always femme?
 The type of corny shit you’d read in *Cool Memories*…